Carol Mochan

 Carol Mochan is a Scottish Labour politician.
 She has been a Member of the Scottish Parliament (MSP) for the South Scotland region since the election in May 2021.

 Background

-Mochan grew up in Ayrshire, attending Girvan Primary School and Auchinleck Academy.
-She worked in the NHS as a dietician for 17 years and during this time built up a wealth of experience around the needs of people and the extent of inequality within society.
-She is a lifelong dedicated and active trade union member.
-She lives in Mauchline, Ayrshire, running a small family business.
-Before her election to the Scottish Parliament she was active in many roles within the community: a member of the community council and community association, chair of a parent led toddler group, and part of the school parent council.
+Mochan grew up in Ayrshire where she attended Girvan Primary School and Auchinleck Academy.
+She worked in the NHS as a dietitian for 17 years before launching a small business providing children's services.
+She lives in Mauchline, East Ayrshire.
+Prior to her election to the Scottish Parliament, she was active in many roles within the community: a member of the community council and community association, chair of a parent led toddler group, and part of the school parent council.

 Political career

 Mochan has served as Chair of the Carrick Cumnock and Doon Valley Constituency Labour Party.

 At the 2016 Scottish Parliament election, Mochan was the Labour candidate in Carrick, Cumnock and Doon Valley, taking second place with 8,684 votes (27.4%).

 Mochan stood in the 2017 East Ayrshire Council election, as the running mate to incumbent councillor Billy Crawford in the Cumnock and New Cumnock ward.
 She took 295 first-preference votes (6.6%), being eliminated on the sixth count.

 At the 2017 general election, Mochan stood in Ayr, Carrick and Cumnock, where she finished third with 11,024 votes (23.9%).